Klus3kk/unibar/README.md

-# UniversalToolbar
+# Unibar
-UniversalToolbar is a powerful, cross-platform utility application developed in React Native.
+Unibar is a powerful, cross-platform utility application developed in React Native.
 It combines a suite of essential tools, including financial management, advanced calculators, note-taking, task management, and a customizable dashboard.
 The application integrates real-time data from various APIs, providing users with weather updates, news aggregation, and productivity tracking, all within a single, user-friendly interface.

 ## Features